rforge/copula/www/book/05_gof.md

 ---
-title: Code from Chapter 5
+title: Elements of Copula Modeling with R
 author: Marius Hofert, Ivan Kojadinovic, Martin Mächler, Jun Yan
 ---

+## Code from Chapter 5

 Below is the R code from Chapter 5 of the book "Elements of Copula Modeling with R".
 The code is also available as an [R script](scripts/05_gof.R).
+Please [cite](cite.html) the book or package when using the code; in particular, in publications.

 <!-- Copy script here and indent everything by 4 columns -->